 A: UC Santa Cruz offers 65 undergraduate majors in the following academic divisions: Arts, Humanities, Physical and Biological Sciences, Social Sciences, and the Jack Baskin School of Engineering.
 For a list of majors with more information about each one, go to the Admissions Major Pages.
 Each page has information on study and research opportunities, career opportunities for graduates in the major, how to prepare for the major, and links to the departments and course lists.

 A: UCSC offers a major in human biology, which provides excellent preparation for applying to medical school, and a business management economics program.
+For students interested in the law, UCSC offers a legal studies major and a "3 Plus 3" program in conjunction with UC Hastings College of the Law.
 In addition, UCSC offers a minor in education, as well as a graduate teaching credential program.
 For potential teachers in the STEM fields (science, technology, engineering, and mathematics), UCSC is home to the innovative Cal Teach program.